soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "placeholder" : "Enter your password"
 }) %>
 ```
-soa.cm.plainLinkButton
+soa.cm.plainLinkButton<br/>
-•   `plainLinkButton` is a button that looks like a text link
+* `plainLinkButton` is a button that looks like a text link
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.plainLinkButton({
 "name": "Login"
 }) %>
 ```
-soa.cm.radioButtonsFormRow
+soa.cm.radioButtonsFormRow<br/>
-•   `radioButtonsFormRow` is a set of HTML objects that can contain at least one radio button input element, helper text, and a tooltip.
+* `radioButtonsFormRow` is a set of HTML objects that can contain at least one radio button input element, helper text, and a tooltip.
 They are enclosed in a UL element, enclosed by a DIV.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.radioButtonsFormRow({
     "name" : "ApplicationVersionVisibility",